 Muscles Worked: Posterior Deltoids (Rear Shoulders), Rhomboids (Middle Back), Traps, External Rotators & Triceps

-If performed correctly, face pulls are great for strengthening your core while pulling the band towards your face and the midline of the body.
+Why It Works: If performed correctly, face pulls are great for strengthening your core while pulling the band towards your face and the midline of the body.
 When pulling the band upwards and towards the body, the posterior delts and triceps are engaged as prime movers.
 When your elbows surpass your body, your rhomboids and traps in your middle/upper back become active.
 Together, this exercise is great for building definition in the back of the arms, shoulders and middle/upper back.
 It's highly functional for increasing shoulder mobility and reducing muscular stress.

 Muscles Worked: Chest, Shoulders, Biceps, Triceps, Abs & Obliques

-Push-up planks are a highly functional workout for targeting muscles in the anterior chain of the upper body.
+Why It Works: Plank Up-Downs are a highly functional workout for targeting muscles in the anterior chain of the upper body.
 Its high level of transitional movement is great for elevating your heart rate, boosting your fitness level, and burning a significant amount of calories.
 Constantly transitioning from a "high plank" to "elbow plank" position, this routine will test your arms, shoulders, abs, obliques and most of all, your chest.
 Beginners and intermediate-level athletes can even benefit from doing this drill on a bench before taking it to a mat.
 This routine is also great for strengthening your wrists.

 Muscles Worked: Pec Major (Chest), Shoulders, Serratus Anterior, Triceps & Abs

-Push-ups are the king of exercises for building functional strength in your chest.
+Why It Works: Push-ups are the king of exercises for building functional strength in your chest.
 While maintaining a neutral spine (straight back), this exercise also targets your abdominals, shoulders and lower back.
 Beginners can benefit from practicing push-ups on a bench before perfecting their form on a mat.

 5. Overhead Press